ebuech/ebuech.github.io/_pages/about.md

 ## Latest News

-**3/14/24** - I presented our work on MPC strategies for grid-interactive water heaters at the [ACEEE Hot Water Forum](https://www.aceee.org/2024-hot-water-forum-hot-air-forum).
+**3/14/24** - I presented our work on model predictive control strategies for grid-interactive water heaters at the [ACEEE Hot Water Forum](https://www.aceee.org/2024-hot-water-forum-hot-air-forum).
 See the slides [here](https://drive.google.com/file/d/1m2ocIFup4UE6DT-o-kyK-dicB9n1Orhv/view).

 **2/15/24** - Our [new paper](https://ieeexplore.ieee.org/document/10436431) on model predictive control strategies for residential water heaters was published in IEEE Transactions on Smart Grid